What's in Bloom?

 There are always clematis blooming in the garden!
 See below for a complete list of this week's blooms, plus a map to help you find each theme garden and bed number.

-For those of you on Facebook, look for us at Rogerson Clematis Garden, and we’re on Instagram at @rogersonclematis as well as Rogerson Clematis Garden.
+For those of you on Facebook, look for us at Rogerson Clematis Garden.
+We’re on Instagram at @rogersonclematis as well as Rogerson Clematis Garden.

 Visit CLEMATIS CARE for information sheets on growing clematis.
 If your questions are not answered there, call or text FRCC at 971-777-4394.
 Also, for a more detailed response, or to send photos for clematis identification, please email info@rogersonclematiscollection.org